 Meet the Future of Flight Foundation

-The Future of Flight Foundation was a non-profit 501(c)(3) corporation that provided exhibits, education programs, and student exchange programs using commercial aviation to inspire innovative thinking and to explore solutions to critical global issues.
+The Future of Flight Foundation, a non-profit 501(c)3 corporation, provides exhibits, education programs, and student exchange programs using commercial aviation to inspire innovative thinking and to explore solutions to critical global issues.

-In 2003, the Future of Flight Foundation (FOFF) was established by a group of interested citizens led by Barry Smith, the former Executive Director.
+In 2003, the Future of Flight Foundation was established by a group of interested citizens led by Barry Smith, the current Foundation Executive Director.

-Two years later, Snohomish County, with assistance from the Snohomish County Public Facilities District, built the Future of Flight Aviation Center, and The Boeing Company agreed to lease space and operate The Boeing Tour from the center.
-In this uniquely public, private, and non-profit partnership, the Future of Flight Foundation provided $17 million worth of exhibits and collections, and was invited to operate the Aviation Center.
+Two years later, Snohomish County and The Boeing Company teamed with the Future of Flight Foundation to build the Aviation Center and Boeing Tour at Paine Field in Mukilteo.
+In this uniquely public, private, and non-profit partnership, the Future of Flight Foundation was invited to operate the Aviation Center.
 From its inception, the Foundation’s focus has been to provide interactive, experiential learning through its education programs and exhibits, and to encourage interest in aviation and aviation-related issues.

 The Aviation Center continues to achieve top status as a premier visitor attraction in the United States.
-According to CNN and others, the Future of Flight Aviation Center & Boeing Tour is consistently rated as one of the top ten aviation attractions in the world, hosting more than 240,000 local and international visitors in 2013.
+The Future of Flight Aviation Center and Boeing Tour are in the Top Ten leading tourist attractions in the country, hosting close to 200,000 local and international visitors each year.

 Meet Our FoFF Board of Directors

-Visakan Ganeson is currently the Executive Director for International Education at Everett Community College.
+Bio: Visakan Ganeson is currently the Executive Director for International Education at Everett Community College.
 Visakan earned his BBA in Finance/Banking from the University of Louisiana and MBA in Marketing from Washington State University.
-His leadership at Everett Community College has grown the program over 500% in five years.
+His leadership at Everett Community College has grown the program over 300% in three years.
 Originally from Malaysia, he has traveled widely to over 22 countries and lived overseas for 22 years (including study in Sri Lanka).

-Visakan currently serves on three boards, Trade Development Alliance of Greater Seattle, The Future of Flight Foundation and the Northwest International Educators Association.
+Visakan currently serves on two boards, Trade Development Alliance of Greater Seattle and The Future of Flight Foundation.
 He also chairs the Partners in Global Education at Everett Community College.

-Louise Stanton-Masten is Executive Director of the Washington Tourism Alliance (WTA), a statewide organization focused on promoting and developing the Washington State tourism industry.
-Before joining the WTA in 2012, Louise served as President/CEO of the Everett Area Chamber of Commerce and as business development director of Economic Alliance Snohomish County.
-Prior to that, she founded and managed a planning and public policy consulting firm providing services to local, regional and state government clients throughout the Pacific Northwest.
+Bio: Louise Stanton-Masten is Executive Director of the Washington Tourism Alliance, a statewide organization focused on promoting and developing the Washington State tourism industry.
+Previously, Louise served as President/CEO of the Everett Area Chamber of Commerce and as business development director of Economic Alliance Snohomish County.
+Prior to that she founded and managed a planning and public policy consulting firm providing services to local, regional and state government clients throughout the Pacific Northwest.

 Louise has a B.S. degree from the University of Vermont, a Master’s Degree in Urban Planning and Policy from the University of Illinois, and is a graduate of the U.S. Chamber’s Institute for Organization Management.

-Shaiza Damji is Managing Director for the 360° Hotel Group and has held senior positions for the group since 1999.
+Bio: Shaiza Damji serves as the Managing Director for the 360° Hotel Group and has held senior positions for the group since 1999.
 As Managing Director, she oversees operations, sales, financing and capital improvements of the group’s hotels.